-Chase Sapphire Preferred® is a must-have credit card for any traveler who loves to dine out, and reap high-rewards throughout the process.
-New cardholders have the opportunity to claim the newly upgraded intro offer: earn 50,000 bonus points when you spend $4,000 on purchases within the first 3 months of account opening (equal to $625 in travel when you redeem through Chase Ultimate Rewards®).
+Chase Sapphire Preferred® Card is a must-have credit card for any traveler who loves to dine out, and reap high-rewards throughout the process.
+New cardholders have the opportunity to claim the newly upgraded intro offer: earn a whopping 50,000 bonus points when you spend $4,000 on purchases within the first 3 months of account opening (equal to $625 in travel when you redeem through Chase Ultimate Rewards®).
+For these reasons (and more) Chase Sapphire Preferred® Card was named a 2016 CardRating's Editor's Choice Award recipient for being one of the best credit cards on the market for rewards.

 Sapphire Preferred® offers high on-going rewards rates as well: